- LLC v. Corporation

 Also, note that corporations in Florida can file this paperwork at any time.
 Many believe that they must submit the Form 2553 with the IRS as soon as they become certified as a corporation however, this is not the case.
 There is no timeline or expiration date as to when a business can or cannot file a Form 2553.
 So, if business owners don’t feel that it makes sense to file taxes as a S-Corp their first year but feel as though it makes sense to do so a couple of years down the road, that option exists.

-By following these steps, business owners should have an excellent understanding of how to form an S-Corp in the state of Florida.
+By following these steps, business owners should have an excellent understanding of how to form an S-Corp in Florida.

 Business Filing Section